nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

 *   **General**: Configure the main properties of the task like assignees, title, directive...
 *   **Variables:** Define local variables for this node.
-*   **Form:&nbsp;**Will be displayed to the user and enables interaction with her/him.
+*   **Form** Will be displayed to the user and enables interaction with her/him.
 Buttons are also configured here.
-*   **Transitions:&nbsp;**Define here all the possible ways to go out of the node and the conditions to follow one transition or another.
+*   **Transitions:** Define here all the possible ways to go out of the node and the conditions to follow one transition or another.
-*   **Escalation Rules:&nbsp;**Set up rules to be triggered if your task sleeps for too long for instance.
+*   **Escalation Rules:** Set up rules to be triggered if your task sleeps for too long for instance.

 {{#> callout type='info' heading='Node Screens'}}